leycec/kiseki-linux/README.md

 Falcom's Kiseki (Trails, Legend of Heroes, 軌跡)… for Linux!
 ============================================================

-This repository unofficially hosts [Lutris-based **Linux** installers][lutris-aokana] for *all* entries in [Falcom][falcom]'s acclaimed [*Kiseki* (i.e., *Trails*, *Legend of Heroes*, 軌跡) universe][kiseki]: the longest-running continuously interconnected Japanese role-playing (JRPG) series now spanning three decades of active development.
+This repository unofficially hosts [Lutris-based **Linux** installers][lutris] for *all* entries in [Falcom][falcom]'s acclaimed [*Kiseki* (i.e., *Trails*, *Legend of Heroes*, 軌跡) universe][kiseki]: the longest-running continuously interconnected Japanese role-playing (JRPG) series now spanning three decades of active development.

-This repository hosts installers with out-of-the-box support for controllers, in-game cutscenes and videos, and full Japanese voice acting with fully localized English and Simplified Chinese subtitles – including:
+This repository hosts installers with out-of-the-box support for popular controllers, in-game cutscenes and videos, and full Japanese voice acting with fully localized English and Simplified Chinese subtitles – including:

-* High-quality voice acting converted by [Zhenjian Yang][zhenjian-yang]'s [third-party SoraVoice project][sora-voice] from the Japan-only "Evolution" Vita ports of the original *Sora no Kiseki* trilogy (\ *Sora no Kiseki FC*, *Sora no Kiseki SC*, *Sora no Kiseki the 3rd*\ ).
+* High-quality voice acting converted by [Zhenjian Yang][zhenjian-yang]'s [third-party SoraVoice library][sora-voice] from the Japan-only "Evolution" Vita ports of the original *Sora no Kiseki* trilogy (i.e., *Sora no Kiseki FC*, *Sora no Kiseki SC*, *Sora no Kiseki the 3rd*).
-* High-quality unofficial translations by the [third-party GeoFront localization group][geofront] for those entries still lacking official translations (\ *Zero no Kiseki*, *Ao no Kiseki*\ ).
+* High-quality unofficial translations by the [third-party localization group
+* GeoFront][geofront] for those entries still lacking official translations (i.e., *Zero no Kiseki*, *Ao no Kiseki*).

-This repository also hosts a [central hub for discussing and resolving issues in Linux emulation across all *Kiseki* entries][local-issues].
+This repository is also a [central hub for discussing and resolving issues in Linux emulation across all *Kiseki* entries][local-issues].
 Help us get a better idea of the state of these installers by **[submitting a new issue documenting your installation and playthrough experience][local-issue-new].**